-- To transform communication and engagement with Learners, their parents/carers and relevant stakeholders in implementing the new SEN Framework to create a Learner centric system and improve service delivery, experience and outcomes for pupils.
+The Special Educational Needs (SEN) Learner Journey Project was established in February 2019 with the primary objective to transform communication and engagement with Learners and their parents/carers and other relevant stakeholders in implementing the new SEN Framework to create a Learner centric system and improve service delivery, experience and outcomes for pupils.